 Based on our test work, costs and services during the period were allowable and eligible.

 3. Program and Performance Objectives

-The contract stipulates that the agency shall use the funds for the THRIVE and Academic Student Union (ASU) Programs will serve a minimum of 600 unduplicated youth:
+The contract stipulates that the agency shall use the funds to achieve the following outcomes:

+1) At the minimum, 560 unduplicated youth will be served through THRIVE, RAP and Academic Student Union (ASU) Programs.